-During the initial period of closure due to the COVID-19 pandemic in Spring 2020, Washington Latin prioritized sustaining our relational culture with both students and families.
+During the entire COVID-19 crisis, Washington Latin prioritized sustaining our relational culture with both students and families.
 While offering a mostly asynchronous learning model, we maintained social activities for students, such as advisory lunch and student assemblies.
-In addition, we added new mechanisms for parent outreach, ranging from online parent meetings that engaged up to 300 parent to mechanisms as simple as regular calls to every household during distance learning.
+In addition, we added new mechanisms for parent outreach, ranging from online parent meetings that engaged up to 300 parents to mechanisms as simple as regular calls to every household during distance learning.